haproxytech/kubernetes-ingress/documentation/annotations-custom.md

 ## What is the main difference if we compare them to CRDs ?

 They are pretty similar, both have validation and can potentially add almost everything HAProxy can offer.
-Main difference with CRDs is, that CRDs do not have granularity like we can have with user defined annotations.
+Main difference with CRDs is, that CRDs do not have granularity like we can have with custom defined annotations.

 ## What is the main difference compared to config snippets